 The fisher’s dorsal surface ranges from medium to dark brown—changing with the season and being slightly different between sexes, with males having coarser fur than females.
 In early winter, the fisher’s coat is dense, glossy, and dark brown to black.
 From the face to the shoulders, fur can be hoary-gold or silver due to tricolored guard hairs.
 The underside is almost completely brown, save for a cream-coloured chest patch varying in size and shape.
 During summer the fisher’s dorsal surface tends to be lighter.(2)

 Fishers tend to be found in coniferous forests, as well as mixed and deciduous forests.
 They prefer habitats with high canopy closure, as well as habitats with many hollow trees for dens.
-Spruce, fir, white cedar, as well as some hardwoods are usually found in their habitat.(4) Fishers are more likely to be found in old-growth forests, since trees in heavily logged areas with extensive second growth are not large enough to suit the denning requirements of female fishers.(4)
+Spruce, fir, white cedar, as well as some hardwoods are usually found in their habitat.(4) Fishers are more likely to be found in old-growth forests, since trees in heavily logged areas with extensive second growth are not large enough to suit the denning requirements of female fishers.(5)

 Female fishers are sexually mature after one year of age, with breeding season lasting from late March to early April.
 After fertilization, blastocyst implantation is then delayed for ten months until mid-February of the following year.
-After gestating for about 36 days, the female gives birth of one to four kits.(5) Females then enter estrus seven to ten days later before the breeding cycle resumes.(6)
+After gestating for about 36 days, the female gives birth of one to four kits.(6) Females then enter estrus seven to ten days later before the breeding cycle resumes.(7)

 The kits are born blind and helpless, but begin to crawl after three weeks.
-They open their eyes about seven weeks later,(7) and start to climb after eight weeks.
+They open their eyes about seven weeks later,(8) and start to climb after eight weeks.
 They will depend on their mother’s milk for the first eight to ten weeks of their lives, before being introduced to solid foods.
-After five months the mother will lead them out on their own, and after a year the juveniles will have established their own range.(6)
+After five months the mother will lead them out on their own, and after a year the juveniles will have established their own range.(7)

 Although adult fishers are generally safe from predation, young fishers will occasionally fall prey to hawks, red foxes, lynx and bobcats.(9)